cypress-io/cypress-documentation/content/guides/component-testing/quickstart-svelte.md

 :::

-The quickest way to get started writing component tests for Svelte is to scaffold a new project using vite
+The quickest way to get started writing component tests for Svelte is to scaffold a new project using Vite

-To create a new Svelte project use the vite scaffold command:
+To create a new Svelte project use the Vite scaffold command:

-1. Run Vite Scaffold Command
+1. Run Vite scaffold command

 ```bash
 npm create vite@latest my-awesome-app